openshift-kni/cnf-features-deploy/ztp/gitops-subscriptions/argocd/README.md

 ```
     $ podman pull quay.io/redhat_emp1/ztp-site-generator:latest
     $ mkdir -p ./out
-    $ podman create -ti --name ztp-site-gen ztp-site-generator:latest bash
-    $ podman cp ztp-site-gen:/home/ztp ./out
+    $ podman run --rm ztp-site-generator:latest extract /home/ztp --tar | tar x -C ./out
-    $ podman rm -f ztp-site-gen
 ```
 3. Check the out directory that created above.
 It contains the following sub directories
-  - out/ztp/extra-manifest: contain the source CRs files that SiteConfig use to generate extra manifest configMap.
+  - out/extra-manifest: contains the source CRs files that SiteConfig uses to generate extra manifest configMap.
-  - out/ztp/source-crs: contain the source CRs files that PolicyGenTemplate use to generate the ACM policies.
+  - out/source-crs: contains the source CRs files that PolicyGenTemplate uses to generate the ACM policies.
-  - out/ztp/argocd/deployment: contain patches and yaml file to apply on the hub cluster as we will explain below.
+  - out/argocd/deployment: contains patches and yaml file to apply on the hub cluster for use in the next step of this procedure.
+  - out/argocd/example: contains example SiteConfig and PolicyGenTemplate that represent our recommended configuration.

 ### Preparation of Hub cluster for ZTP
 These steps configure your hub cluster with a set of ArgoCD Applications which generate the required installation and policy CRs for each site based on a ZTP gitops flow.